 Answer: Animals that have internal fertilization like birds but they reproduce by laying eggs are known as oviparous whereas animals that give birth to young ones are known as viviparous.

 - Definition of foetus.

 Answer: An embryo in which all the body parts can be identified is called a foetus.

-Answer: Sex ratio is the ratio of the number of females to the number of males in a population.
+Answer: The sex ratio is the ratio of the number of females to the number of males in a population.
 The female-male sex ratio must be maintained for a healthy society.
-The female child sex ratio is declining at an alarming rate in some section of our society because of reckless female feticide.
+The female-child sex ratio is declining at an alarming rate in some sections of our society because of reckless female feticide.

 Some Important Biology Link

 - The Human Brain